- Offered as:

 To get all the financial help WSU can provide, start by doing these two things:

 - Complete the University's general scholarship application so you can be eligible for scholarship consideration.

 - Complete the FAFSA (Free Application for Federal Student Aid) so WSU can consider you for aid (scholarships, grants, loans, etc.) based on financial need.

 For students in foreign languages

-The Department of Foreign Languages and Cultures awards numerous scholarships annually for new students, continuing students, and those pursuing study abroad.
+The School of Languages, Cultures, and Race awards numerous scholarships annually for new students, continuing students, and those pursuing study abroad.
 Visit the school's scholarship page for more information.Students in the major may apply for University-level scholarships and more than $50,000 in scholarships awarded by the College of Arts and Sciences (CAS).
 Visit the CAS website for more scholarship information.